Home > Cakes - Standard Size > Applesauce Coffee Cake

 Breakfast cake cut into squares on a plate.

-• Dark Brown Sugar – For the streusel topping.
+• Dark Brown Sugar – To give richness and sweetness to the streusel topping.

 • Baking Powder and Baking Soda – We use both for texture and rise.
 And since we are using sour cream, the baking soda balances the acidity and contributes to the rise.